smherwig/phoenix-nginx-eval/README.md

 <a name="apache-bench"/> ApacheBench
 ------------------------------------

-We use the ApacheBench to benchmark the NGINX's request latency and throughput. macOS should have ApacheBench installed by default (`/usr/sbin/ab`).
+We use ApacheBench to benchmark the NGINX's request latency and throughput. macOS should have ApacheBench installed by default (`/usr/sbin/ab`).
 On Ubuntu, ApacheBench is installed with: